Schweitzer-Engineering-Laboratories/programming-classes/README.md

 Store images in `images` directory at the root level for each course.

+Create an `examples` directory at the root level for each course for which applications are to be shared.
+Students may contribute examples.

 Make your commit messages clear and concise.
 Limit the first line (i.e. the subject of the commit) to
 [50 characters or less](https://chris.beams.io/posts/git-commit/#limit-50) and